Perlkonig/utopia-backend/README.md

 ## Deploy

-This is a basic NPM module; it's just private.
-It's not meant to be generally useful to anyone outside of myself.
-If someone does use this elsewhere, let me know :)
+This is an unpublished NPM module.

+To develop:

 - Clone the repo.
 - From the newly created folder, run the following commands: